 “The Expendables 2,” Sylvester Stallone’s R-rated action sequel to the 2010 hit, led the U.S. and Canadian box office with sales of $28.6 million, topping three other new films this past weekend.

 “The Expendables 2” follows Stallone and his team as they are enlisted by Mr. Church, a CIA agent played by Bruce Willis, for a seemingly simple job.
 One member is murdered, and the group’s quest for revenge puts them in enemy territory against an unexpected threat.
 Distributor Lions Gate Entertainment Corp.
-(LGF) ranks sixth in U.S. ticket sales this year at $642.7 million as of Aug.
+(LGF:US) ranks sixth in U.S. ticket sales this year at $642.7 million as of Aug.
 16, according to researcher Box Office Mojo.

 “‘The Expendables 2’ came in a little below expectations, continuing a trend we’ve seen throughout much of the summer of being a little disappointing compared with last year,” Paul Sweeney, a Bloomberg Industries analyst in Princeton, New Jersey, said in a telephone interview.